Hoyasumii/avengers-endgame/README.md

 THOR (2012): Loki will be answering to Odin himself.

 ALEXANDER PIERCE (2012): Oh, he's gonna answer to us.
-Odi
+Odin